 On top of the above functionality, user permissions can be set for:

-- Editing the Bill of Materials of a product that is of type “Manufacture from Work Order”
+Editing the Bill of Materials of a product that is of type “Manufacture from Production Order”

-- Changing user access permissions for an inventory location or a supplier/client (extra layer of user access permissions under a module) has immediate effect (no user logout is necessary).
+Changing user access permissions for an inventory location or a supplier/client (extra layer of user access permissions under a module) has an immediate effect (no user logout is necessary).

 Or login to your account.